MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-windows-auto-enrollment.md

   For a resolution to this error, see [Troubleshooting Windows device enrollment problems in Microsoft Intune](https://docs.microsoft.com/intune/troubleshoot-windows-enrollment-errors).

 - The enrollment wasn't triggered at all.
-In this case, event ID 75 event ID 76 aren't logged.
+In this case, event ID 75 and event ID 76 aren't logged.

   The auto-enrollment process is triggered by the "**Schedule created by enrollment client for automatically enrolling in MDM from AAD**" task that's located under **Microsoft** > **Windows** > **EnterpriseMgmt** in Task Scheduler.